jiftechnify/kafa/README.md

 # kafa
-a JVM implementation in Rust.
+A toy implementation of a minimum subset of JVM in Rust, or, re-implementation of [gojiai](https://github.com/murakmii/gojiai) in Rust.

+Named after *кафа*, a Serbian word for "coffee".